NetBeans Selection Management Tutorial I-Using a TopComponent’s Lookup

 Providing More Than One Object

-This is all well and good for decoupling, but isn’t providing this one object from your component a bit like having a Map
+This works well for decoupling, but providing just one object from your component is like having a Map with only one key and value.
+This technique becomes more powerful when you provide multiple objects from multiple APIs.

-- different auxillary components and different actions will be interested in different aspects of the object being edited.
-These aspects can be cleanly separated into interfaces which those auxillary components and actions can depend on and listen for.
+The pattern is to provide more than one object from your component’s Lookup - different components and actions are interested in different aspects of the object being edited.
+These aspects can be cleanly separated into interfaces that those components and actions can depend on and listen for.

 Next Steps